-To advance the socio-economic empowerment of young people, the department will continue to develop and review polices, legislation and frameworks to guide government and other stakeholders.
+Expenditure for these initiatives is budgeted for within an allocation of R44.4 million over the MTEF period in the Rights of Persons with Disabilities programme.
+To advance the socioeconomic empowerment of young people, the department will continue to develop and review polices, legislation and frameworks to guide government and other stakeholders.
+Spending on these initiatives is within an allocation of R31.7 million over the medium term in the Rights of Youth programme.